maziac/DeZog/documentation/Usage.md

 ~~~

 - name: The (human readable) name of the Z80-Debug-Adapter as it appears in vscode.
-- unitTests: Only required if the configuration conatinas unit tests.
+- unitTests: Only required if the configuration contains unit tests.
 Leave empty if you don't provide unit tests.
 Only one configuration can have this attribute set to true.
 - zhostname: The host's name.
 I.e. the IP of the machine that is running ZEsarUX.
 If you are not doing any remote debugging this is typically "localhost".
 Note: remote debugging would work, but has not been tested yet.
 There is also no mechanism included to copy the.sna file to a remote computer.
 So better stick to local debugging for now.
 - zport: The ZEsarUX port.
 If not changed in ZEsarUX this defaults to 10000.
 - listFiles: An array of list files.
 Typically it includes only one.
 But if you e.g. have a
 list file also for the ROM area you can add it here.
-Please have a look at the (Listfile)[#listfile] section.
+Please have a look at the [Listfile](#listfile) section.
 - startAutomatically: If true the program is started directly after loading.
 If false the program stops after launch.
 (Default=false).
 - skipInterrupt: Is passed to ZEsarUX at the start of the debug session.
     If true ZEsarUX does not break in interrupts (on manual break)